CMPUT301F24pekkas/mini-pekkas/README.md

 # mini-pekkas

-The repo for 301 project
+This is a working branch for getting the project working on all of our computers before merging into main